dimon-maksi/JavaStudy/README.md

 # Fifth LabWork
 A program that allows you to create, find, and manipulate bank accounts.
 The program implements exception handling.

+# Sixth LabWork
+The program allows you to book seats in the cinema.
+Added exceptions in case of seat occupancy.
+The program is covered by unit tests.